 The above vanity address, like any other Bitcoin address, is a base-58 encoded representation of a cryptographic key pair.
 The main difference is that I wasted 13 hours of processing power and electricity to generate a fancy address with two recognizable words instead of the normal random address.
 Note that you can’t a vanity address with a long string as the computational difficulty gets exponentially more difficult.

 My first attempt at creating a specific vanity address for myself took about 4-minutes for the phrase “CTRL”.
 That first attempt unfortunately also contained a derogatory term for the female genitalia.
 The odds of the C-word appearing in any Bitcoin address along are astronomical, and it should have been even less likely to happen in an address with a reduced length for random characters.
-Needles to say, I had to restart and let the hashing run for 19 hours which yielded about six thousand other candidates.
+Needles to say, I’d to restart and let the hashing run for 19 hours which yielded about six thousand other candidates.
 After making sure that it didn’t contain any offensive words, I landed on an address that had the word “tips” immediately after my brand pattern.
 I felt quite lucky to get that one by random chance.

 This incidence reminded me of a recent episode where the Australian Bureau of Statistics had to issue an apology for a barcode that contained the word “BUMSEX”.
 The barcode was found on a postal vote for the Australian national marriage equality vote.

 All things considered, I’d say it’s more important that you check that any Bitcoin addresses you generate and publish for human consumption don’t contain any possibly offensive terms than that you spend time and resources generation a vanity address.
-Run it your address through a dictionary prior to publishing it anywhere, and run it through a human or two for an address that will be widely circulated (such as an address for a donation pledge).
+Run it your address through a dictionary before publishing it anywhere, and run it through a human or two for an address that will be widely circulated (such as an address for a donation pledge).

 A vanity Bitcoin address can be a cute design detail.
 However, your priorities should be a little different if you’re to investing time in creating an address for wide circulation.